alecmuffett/the-onion-diaries/building-proof-of-concept.md

 #### Enable `mitmproxy`

-Create a shell script, call it `run-proxy.sh`, making the necessary edits as documented in the file:
+Create a shell script, call it `run-proxy.sh`, making the necessary edits as documented in the file.

+When you have created and tweaked the file, do `chmod u+x run-proxy.sh` and run it.

 ```sh
 #!/bin/sh